Change These 5 Facebook Settings to Protect Your Privacy

 1. Check Apps and Websites Connected to your Facebook Account

-You’ll be surprised to see the sheer number of apps and services you have connected to your Facebook account over the time.
+You’ll be surprised to see the sheer number of apps and services you have connected to your Facebook account over time.
 It’s important to clear this up to make sure that your data is safe.
-In your Facebook account head over to Settings and then click on Apps and Websites.

-Here you can see the apps and services connected to your Facebook account.
-This is one of the Facebook settings that you should change regularly to protect your privacy.
+This is one of the Facebook settings that you should check regularly to protect your privacy.
 So, go through the list and remove the ones you don’t use anymore.

 When you remove an app you will be shown a pop-up that says that the app may retain data that it has already collected.
 That sucks but at least it won’t be able to collect more data as you keep using Facebook over time.